ammarhakim/ammar-simjournal/je/je32/je32-vlasov-test-ptcl.rst

   :width: 100%
   :align: center

-  Comparison of x-componenet (top) and y-component (bottom) of drift velocities from simulation (red dots) with exact solution (black lines).
+  Comparison of x-component (top) and y-component (bottom) of drift velocities from simulation (red dots) with exact solution (black lines).
 The Gkeyll solutions compares very well with the exact solution.

 Resonant case
 +++++++++++++